-Trump meets with congressional leaders in Situation Room on border security amid partial shutdown
+Trump tells congressional leaders to return Friday, after border security sit-down in Situation Room

-President Trump gathered with top congressional lawmakers from both parties Wednesday afternoon for a hotly anticipated closed-door meeting on border security in the White House Situation Room, amid the ongoing partial federal government shutdown that has persisted for 12 days.
+President Trump has called for congressional leaders to return to the White House on Friday, top Republicans said shortly after a hotly anticipated, contentious closed-door meeting on border security in the Situation Room concluded Wednesday afternoon.

+The sit-down apparently ended without any progress made in resolving the ongoing partial federal government shutdown that has persisted for 12 days, and one senior GOP official said Democrats didn't seem interested in listening to what Homeland Security Secretary Kirstjen Nielsen had to say.

+A source inside the Situation Room told Fox News that it was the consensus of all participants that House Democrats would be able to negotiate once House Democratic Leader Nancy Pelosi is elected speaker of the House on Thursday, as expected.

+A White House official separately told Fox News that Trump began the meeting and then turned it over to Nielsen to provide information on the border.
+Just seconds into the briefing, the official said, Democratic Senate Minority Leader Chuck Schumer leaned over to Pelosi and suggested she interrupt Nielsen.

-Senate Republican Leader Mitch McConnell, R-Ky., and top House Republicans Kevin McCarthy, R-Calif., and Steve Scalise, R-La., were believed to be attending the meeting in the high-security enclave, which typically is used to handle sensitive information.
-The location means the conversation will not be televised, unlike the volatile sitdown during which Democratic leaders talked back to Trump last month.
+Senate Republican Leader Mitch McConnell, R-Ky., and top House Republicans Kevin McCarthy, R-Calif., and Steve Scalise, R-La., also attended the meeting in the high-security enclave of the White House, which typically is used to handle sensitive information.
+The location meant that the conversation was not televised, unlike the volatile sitdown during which Democratic leaders talked back to Trump last month.

-House Democratic Leader Nancy Pelosi, D-Calif., who is poised to become speaker of the House of Representatives on Thursday when Democrats take back control of the chamber, and Senate Democratic Leader Chuck Schumer, D-N.Y., were also in attendance, aides said.
+"We do have a crisis on the border right now.
+We had a violent mob rush yesterday -- we had a challenge there," McCarthy said outside the White House after the meeting, referring to the 150 migrants who were repelled by tear gas on New Year's Day at the southern border.
+"The president has asked us to come back Friday, after the [House] leadership races, to try to get this all done."

 CLICK HERE TO GET THE FOX NEWS APP